Rehabilitation Project Force

 The Rehabilitation Project Force, or RPF, is the Church of Scientology's program for members of its Sea Organization who have allegedly violated expectations or policies.
 This may include members who are deemed to have hidden evil intentions towards Scientology, members who are unproductive in their work or who produce poor-quality work.

 The program includes manual labor tasks and the study of L. Ron Hubbard's works.
 The rehabilitation program may take more than a year to complete, and the Church has been accused of overworking and mistreating its participants.
-Critics have characterized the RPF as a forced labor and re-indoctrination program comparable to the Soviet gulag system.
+Scholars, journalists, and former scientologists have characterized the RPF as a forced labor and re-indoctrination program comparable to the Soviet gulag system.